GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 !!!
 Note
     The variant of `getTestClient` used in the above example will attempt to register a client for you.
 For this purpose ensure your Gluu Server has dynamic registration of clients enabled.
 To avoid creating a new client everytime this method is called, or when dynamic registration is disabled, you can use `getTestClient(String, String, String, String)` where you can pass the ID and secret of an existing client for the third and fourth parameters respectively.

 Create a main method for class `TestScimClient` and call `simpleSearch` from there.
 When running, you will see the output of retrieving one user (admin) and see his `displayName` on the screen or wherever you have configured your logs to be written to.
-Here we are using `log4j2` as framework, but you may use the any other logging framework.
+Here we are using `log4j2` as framework, but you may use any other logging framework.

 Note the usage of `close` in the last statement.
 While it's not a requirement, it is recommended to call `close` whenever you know there will not be any other request associated to the client you obtained.

-The [SCIM protected by UMA section](#scim-protected-by-UMA) contains examples for [adding](#adding-a-user) and [deleting](#delete-a-user) users.
-The only actual difference in coding for test mode or UMA-protected service is the way in which you initially get a `ScimClient` object instance.
+The [SCIM protected by UMA section](#scim-protected-by-uma) contains examples for [adding](#adding-a-user) and [deleting](#delete-a-user) users.
+The only actual difference in coding for test mode, OAuth, or UMA-protected service is the way in which you initially get a `ScimClient` object instance.
 For test mode, just call `ScimClientFactory.getTestClient` as shown in the previous example.

 ### Under the Hood